 Yes.
 The information can be found in the Tours section of our site.
-And yes, the tours include a tasting!
+And yes, the brewery tours include a tasting!
 Perhaps that’s why they’re often booked up to 6 months in advance.

-Throughout the United States, and around the globe.
+Our craft beer can be found throughout the United States, and around the globe.
 Consult our Distributors section for more information.

 The date code currently being used by Anchor Brewing Company (post-October 1991) replaces the clock-face that used to show the bottling month as one of 12 small notches around the main label.
 A three character code is now included on the new back label of the bottle.
 The code works like this: